hashkat/hashkat/docs/installation.md

     `hashkat`

-7. For ease of access, move this directory into your home directory by typing in the command:
+7. For ease of access, move this directory into your 'home' directory by typing in the command:

     `mv ~/Downloads/hashkat/ ~/`

-8. Now return to you home directory by typing in the command:
+8. Now return to you 'home' directory by typing in the command:

     `cd`